-- Programs that include a BACB-approved course sequence as part of the curriculum offer the assurance of meeting these requirements.
+- Programs that include the Verified Course Sequence (VCS) as part of the curriculum offer the assurance of meeting these requirements.
 All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.

-Some schools also offer post-graduate ACS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.
+Some schools also offer post-graduate VCS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.

 - If your graduate program does not include a BACB pre-verified course sequence, confirm that it includes the proper course content allocation.
 Programs without a pre-approved course sequence would be evaluated by BACB when applying to sit for the BCBA® Exam to verify curriculum requirements were met.

 Enrolling in a master’s program in behavior analysis means you’ll need to meet degree and course prerequisite requirements.
 Some master’s ABA programs admit students who have a bachelor’s degree in any field.
 Programs with more stringent admission standards may prefer or require you to have an undergraduate degree in fields like: